argoproj/argo-cd/docs/sso.md

   [GitHub connector](https://github.com/coreos/dex/blob/master/Documentation/connectors/github.md)
   documentation for explanation of the fields.
 A minimal config should populate the clientID, clientSecret generated in Step 1.
-* You will very likely want to restrict logins to one ore more GitHub organization.
+* You will very likely want to restrict logins to one or more GitHub organization.
 In the `connectors.config.orgs` list, add one or more GitHub organizations.
 Any member of the org will then be able to login to ArgoCD to perform management tasks.